A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system

-These two questions must be carefully addressed in any ``fundamental'' quantum model, including our de Broglie-Bohm model here.
-In the current model, we describe the unique evolution of the universe, and hence, the evolution of subsystems once they form and effectively isolate.
-Hence, for the $N$ subsystems we considered, we have an objective probability distribution for the configuration variables of one of them defined as
+\end{enumerate} where ``dot'' at this stage refers to derivative w.r.t Newtonian time.
+These two questions must be carefully addressed in any ``fundamental'' quantum model, including our de Broglie-Bohm model (\S\ref{sec:dBBPSD}, where we will describe the unique evolution of the universe and, hence, the evolution of subsystems once they form and effectively isolate).
+The first question is whether Born rule holds in the model, and the second one is whether probabilities follow the unitary evolution dictated by Schr\"odinger equation.

-$\rho_0$ obeys certain dynamics given by the underlying de Broglie-Bohm mechanics.
-Moreover, the physical process behind the observation can be modeled as explained.
-Now, our two questions above are equivalent to the validity of the following equations:

-for the arbitrary observable $A(s)$ on $Q_0$.\footnote{In principle, $A(s)$ could be $\delta(s-s_0)$ which measures the value of $s_0$ in the subsystems.} The first relation is whether Born rule holds in the model, and the second one is whether probabilities follow the unitary evolution Schr\"odinger equation gives.

 In the standard de Broglie-Bohm theory, both of these questions are answered in the affirmative.
-The first one is true simply because Born rule is posited as a separate principle for the initial probability distribution.
-The second one also follows from the guidance equation and ``equivariance'' of the conservation laws for $|\psi|^2$ distribution and a probability distribution in configuration space, as originally noted by David Bohm himself in his original paper.

-However, in our alternative de Broglie-Bohm model where the unique dynamics of the whole universe is given intrinsically, and all probability distributions are defined objectively w.r.t effectively isolated subsystems at the later stage of the evolution, the proof is more demanding, though not certainly hopeless.
+The first one is true because the Born rule is either i) posited as a separate principle for the initial probability distribution, or ii) dynamically derived (see below for a concise account of both stances).
+The second one also readily follows from the guidance equation and so-called ``equivariance'' of the conservation laws for $|\psi|^2$ distribution and an arbitrary probability distribution $\rho$ in configuration space, as originally noted by Bohm in his original papers.
+Unlike the standard formulation, in our alternative de Broglie-Bohm model the proof is more demanding, because the unique dynamics of the whole universe is given intrinsically, whereby all probability distributions are defined objectively w.r.t effectively isolated subsystems at a later stage of the evolution (see below).